WBT (AM)

+Since January 8, 2026, the station has suspended regular programming and run a repeating message saying its former programming has been transferred to WBT-FM at 107.9 FM.

 History

 Formation

 As with many early radio stations, there is a limited amount of information about WBT's origins.
-Wesley Wallace's 1962 review of the history of North Carolina radio reported being frustrated "by the absence or inaccessibility" of information, noting that "Broadcasters have been too busy acting in the present tense to take much thought of the past; hence they have discarded much of the memorabilia of broadcasting's earlier days."
+Wesley Wallace's 1962 review of the history of North Carolina radio reported being frustrated "by the absence or inaccessibility" of information, noting that "Broadcasters have been too busy acting in the present tense to take much thought of the past; hence they have discarded much of the memorabilia of broadcasting's earlier days".

 WBT was first licensed as a broadcasting station on March 18, 1922.
 However, the station traces its history to earlier broadcasts made in a joint effort by Fred Laxton, associated with General Electric, Earle J. Gluck, a Westinghouse Electric and Manufacturing Company engineer and Frank Bunker, a Southern Bell Telephone Company employee.
 During World War I a ban was in place that suspended amateur radio transmissions.
-In late 1919 the ban was lifted, and all three became licensed radio amateurs.
+In late 1919, the ban was lifted, and all three became licensed radio amateurs.
 Most amateurs at this time used spark transmitters that could only transmit the dots-and-dashes of Morse code, however, Laxton managed to acquire a scarce vacuum tube from General Electric, which made audio transmissions possible.

 The three decided to set up a transmitter in an abandoned chicken coop located behind Laxton's home at 2462 Mecklenburg Avenue, with a microphone line running to the home's living room.
 Laxton's daughter later remembered being drafted as a child to repeatedly count into the microphone for the early test transmissions.
 These initial transmissions eventually were expanded into the playing of phonograph records, which resulted in enough interest from local amateurs, as well as technically advanced members of the general public, that a regular schedule of broadcasts was established.
-In late 1920 the station was issued an Experimental radio station license to Fred Laxton, located at his home address, with the call sign 4XD.
+In late 1920, the station was issued an Experimental radio station license to Fred Laxton, located at his home address, with the call sign 4XD.

 The growing interest in radio led to the December 1921 founding of the Southern Radio Corporation, located in the Realty Building, to sell radio parts and equipment.
 The initial officers were Fred Laxton, president, J. B. Marshall, vice president, and Frank Bunker, commercial engineer in charge.
 It was also announced at this time that the company planned to installed a transmitter and rooftop antenna at the Realty building, to be used for "sending out concerts, big speeches and other entertainment to those who own home outfits within a radius of 200 miles [320 km] from Charlotte".